LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

 Images are analyzed:  What can a satellite image tell you about the distribution of drought?

-Sounds:  how do you convert verbal speech accurately' into written sentences?
+Sounds:  how do you convert verbal speech accurately into written sentences?

 DNA holds information that our bodies process into proteins.